-According to forecasted data 51.8% of Test Valley residents are women and 48.2% are men.
-Gender 40.5% of Test Valley Borough Councillors are women and three of the eight (37.5%) Cabinet members are female.
-Test Valley Borough Council currently has a membership of 42 councillors.
-Age - Older According to the Hampshire County Council Small Area Population Forecast for 2022 : 23.7% of the Test Valley population is over 65.
-55.0% of over 65s are women and 45.0% of over 65s are men.
-63.9% of over 85s are women and 36.1% of over 85s are men.
+Gender According to forecasted data, 51.9% of Test Valley residents are women and 48.1% are men.
+1 17 (36.95%) of Test Valley's 43 Borough Councillors are women and three of the eight (37.5%) Cabinet members are female.
+Age - Older According to the Hampshire County Council Small Area Population Forecast for 2024 1 : 24.6% of the Test Valley population is over 65.
+55.01% of over 65s are women and 44.99% of over 65s are men.
+63.27% of over 85s are women and 36.73% of over 85s are men.
 These figures reflect wider trends of an ageing population and women typically living longer than men.
-This has implications for services such as benefits, social services, leisure provision and transport for the older population.
-Age - Younger 18.8% of Test Valley residents are 15 years of age and under.
-48.7% of those aged 15 and under are girls and 51.3% are boys.
-Ethnicity According to the 2021 Census, 88% of the population in Test Valley is White British, with 12.1% of the population from Black, Asian, other white or Mixed/Multiple ethnic backgrounds.
-There are 76 main languages spoken in Test Valley, and 95.8% of residents have English as their first language Gypsy, Traveller, Roma, Showmen and Boater (GTRSB) Very little data is available regarding the number of Gypsies and Travellers in the borough at any one time.
-The latest EMTAS figures record 75 children from GTRSB backgrounds in Test Valley schools.
-At the time of the 2021 Census, there were 259 people who identified as White Roma, Gypsy or Irish Traveller living in the borough.
-Disability In 2021, 15.6% of the borough's population were disabled, as defined by the Equality Act, of which 5.8% were limited a lot in their day-to-day activity and 9.8% were limited a little.
+This has implications for services such as benefits, social services, leisure provision, and transport for the older population.
+Age - Younger 18.46% of Test Valley residents are 15 years of age and under.
+48.77% of those aged 15 and under are girls and 51.35% are boys.1 Ethnicity According to the 2021 Census, 88.0% of the population in Test Valley is White British, with 12.1% of the population from Black, Asian, other white or Mixed/Multiple ethnic backgrounds.
+There are 76 main languages spoken in Test Valley, and 95.8% of residents have English as their first language 2 Gypsy, Traveller, Roma, Showmen and Boater (GTRSB) Very little data is available regarding the number of Gypsies and Travellers in the borough at any one time.
+The latest EMTAS figures record 92 children from GTRSB backgrounds in Test Valley schools.
+3 At the time of the 2021 Census, there were 259 people who identified as White Roma, Gypsy or Irish Traveller living in the borough.
+Disability At the time of the 2021 census, 15.6% of the borough's population were disabled, as defined by the Equality Act, of which 5.8% were limited a lot in their day-to-day activity and 9.8% were limited a little.